 This measure amends the Constitution to repeal Proposition 8.
-In addition, the measure states that it is not intended to modify or change any school curriculum or to require clergy of any church to perform a service not congruent with their faith.
+In addition, the measure states that it is not intended to modify or change any school curriculum or to require clergy of any church or religious institution to perform a service that goes against their faith.